ajashton/dotfiles/README.md

 # AJ's Dotfiles

-To set things up on a fresh system, just clone the repository and run `makelinks.sh`.
+To set things up on a fresh system, just clone the repository and run:

+    git submodule update --init
+    makelinks.sh